lpego/ExperNet/README.md

     ```
 2. The important parts of this script are:
     - line 6: ``set "parentDirectory=YOUR\FILE\PATH\GOES\HERE"``, where you need to substitute the path of the directory containing the various subfolders that contain the images.
     - line 22: ``ffmpeg -framerate 1 -y -i %%i_%%d.jpg %%i.avi``, that contains the FFMPEG call.
 It's the same as the manual call explained above, with the only difference being that we use the contents of variable ``%%i`` instead of specifying the file name directly.
-This variable is a list of the names of the various subfolder containing the images, therefore *the the images inside the subfolders must be named the same as the subfolders themselves*.
+This variable is a list of the names of the various subfolder containing the images, therefore *the images inside the subfolders must be named the same as the subfolders themselves*.
 You can change the options (e.g. ``-framerate``), file formats (e.g. ``.avi``) and flags (e.g. ``-y``) in the call as you wish.
     > ⚠️ The ``-y`` flag means FFMPEG will overwrite output files tih the same name without asking!
 3. Once you have modified the script according to your needs, you can save it with a different name than the template; let's say you save it as ``scripts/run_ffmpeg_test.bat``.
-4. Open a terminal in the root of this repo, and type:
+4. Open a Miniforge terminal in the root of this repo, and type:
     ``` bat
     scripts/run_ffmpeg_test.bat
     ```